UCB-stat-159-s23/hw03-group23/contribution_statement.md

 Shih-Hung: Finish question 1-3 and help with wrapping up and cleaning the the assignment.

-Jingya: Finish question 4 with the help from Jiachen and Shih-Hung for data processing
+Jingya: Finish question 4 with the help from Jiachen and Shih-Hung for data processing.

-Jiachen: Finish question 5 and 6, also help with question 4
+Jiachen: Finish question 5 and 6, also help with question 4.

-Noor: Collborate with Jiachen and finish question 5
+Noor: Finish question 5 with help from Jiachen on anomaly calcuation.